launchdarkly-labs/LaunchDarkly-US-to-EU-migration-scripts/README.md

 - `-k, --apikey`: LaunchDarkly API key
 - `-u, --domain`: (Optional) LaunchDarkly domain, defaults to "app.launchdarkly.com"
+- `-m, --assignMaintainerIds`: (Optional) Whether to assign maintainer IDs from source project, defaults to false.
+Requires maintainer mapping to be done first.

 ## Important Notes

-- The script preserves all original maintainer IDs by default
+- Maintainer IDs cannot be directly preserved between different LaunchDarkly instances
+- You must create a mapping between old and new maintainer IDs before using the `-m` flag
-- Use update_maintainers.ts only if you need to change maintainer IDs
+- The update_maintainers.ts script must be run before migration if you want to assign maintainers
-- The update_maintainers.ts script only modifies local files
 - Test the migration in a non-production environment first
 - The destination project must not exist before migration
 - Maximum 20 environments per project